What is the capital of Brazil?

 Capital Time Difference |

-UTC-3 (2 hours ahead of Washington, DC during Standard Time) Note: Brazil has three time zones, including one for the Fernando de Noronha Islands Note: Brazil is divided into three time zones, including one for the Fernando de Noronha Islands |
+UTC-3 (2 hours ahead of Washington, DC, during Standard Time) time zone note: Brazil has four time zones, including one for the Fernando de Noronha Islands |

 Daylight Savings Time | +1hr, begins third Sunday in October; ends third Sunday in February |